00:00-00:05

 Mean baseline mTSS, 17.6

-Caption: Primary endpoint = ACR20 response at week 24.
+Caption: Primary endpoint=ACR20 response at week 24.

-Inhibition of progression of structural damage was assessed radiographically and expressed as adjusted mean change in mTSS and its components, joint space narrowing score and bone erosion score, at week 16 vs baseline.
+Caption: Inhibition of progression of structural damage was assessed radiographically and expressed as adjusted mean change in mTSS and its components, joint space narrowing score and bone erosion score, at week 16 vs baseline.

-SPIRIT-P2 (TNFi experienced) did not include assessment of radiographic progression.17
+Caption: SPIRIT-P2 (TNFi experienced) did not include assessment of radiographic progression.17

-*P≤.05 vs PBO. †Assessed radiographically and modified for PsA by addition of hand distal interphalangeal joints.
+Caption: *P≤.05 vs PBO. †Assessed radiographically and modified for PsA by addition of hand distal interphalangeal joints.

-MMRM=mixed-model for repeated measures; mTSS=modified total Sharp score.
+Caption: MMRM=mixed-model for repeated measures; mTSS=modified total Sharp score.

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Inhibition of progression of structural damage was assessed radiographically and expressed as adjusted mean change in mTSS and its components, joint space narrowing score and bone erosion score, at week 16 vs baseline.
-According to the bar graph, mTSS for Taltz was 0.13*, Humira was 0.12*, and PBO was 0.36.
-The joint space narrowing score for Taltz was 0.02, Humira was 0, and PBO was 0.06.
-The bone erosion score for Taltz was 0.11*, Humira was 0.11*, and PBO was 0.3.
+Descriptive Clues: The bar graph shows the adjusted mean change from baseline at week 16 concerning mTSS, joint space narrowing, and bone erosion for patients receiving Taltz, Humira and placebo.
+The mean change from baseline for mTSS† for Taltz was 0.13*, Humira was 0.12*, and PBO was 0.36.
+The mean change from baseline for the joint space narrowing score for Taltz was 0.02, Humira was 0, and PBO was 0.06.
+The mean change from baseline for the bone erosion score for Taltz was 0.11*, Humira was 0.11*, and PBO was 0.3.

-Narrator: Here, you see the adverse reactions that occurred in more than 1% of patients in the placebo-controlled period from UNCOVER 1,2, and 3.
+Dr. Mark Jackson: Here, you see the adverse reactions that occurred in more than 1% of patients in the placebo-controlled period from UNCOVER 1,2, and 3.
 The most common adverse reactions were injection site reactions, upper respiratory tract infections, nausea, and tinea infections.
 Overall, the safety profile in patients with psoriatic arthritis from SPIRIT-P1 and P2 studies was consistent with this psoriasis safety profile, with the exception of higher frequencies of influenza and conjunctivitis in the psoriatic arthritis population.

 Caption: Adverse Reactions and Infections Through Week 12 in PsO Registration Trials1